 Shadow is such a sweet, friendly cat.
 We cannot understand why she decided to live with us but one winters day she showed up in the poultry enclosure and started to live with the ducks, sleeping in their house.
 At first, we thought she was just visiting us but then realised this was not the case.
 After unsuccessfully not finding her family, we decided that she needed to stay with us.
 Shadow has upgraded to living in the tool room with her own bed, where she can come and go as she pleases.
 Most people meet shadow when she runs out to greet a visitor at the gate.

-Steph
+Steph & Matt

+Steph came into the shelter at the age of three years old (she is now 6yrs) in September 2023.
+She came in with her friend Sooty who sadly passed away in December 2025.
 Matt is a young, friendly rabbit who came in aged eight months in August 2025.
 Sadly he come in with dental disease so will need regular dentals and won’t be up for adoption.
-Matt is currently being bonded with Steph and if all goes well, he will live his life with Steph in the retirement block.
+These 2 have been recently bonded, and are truly in love.

 Hazel & Chip